Suzanna-Linn/slua/docs/beta.md

 - touch_start
 - sensor

-And the ll.Detected* functions with its new names:
+The ll.Detected* functions with their names as functions in the events table:

 <table style="width:100%; border: none;">
   <tr style="vertical-align: top;">